 The 50th Golden Anniversary Meeting of the Child Neurology Society is scheduled to be held September 29-October 2, 2021 in Boston, MA.
 The meeting will feature the usual high level educational content with an overall emphasis this year on cultivating a richly nuanced appreciation of the profession’s development over time, ie, “Child Neurology: Past, Present and Future.”
 Several outstanding, cutting-edge symposia and seminar proposals were received from members during the open-submission period for members ending January 31.
 These, along with award lectures by Drs.
 Jerry Mendell (Sachs Award), Jonathan Mink (Hower Award), and the recipients yet to be determined for the newly created Martha Bridge Denckla Award and the Phillip R. Dodge Young Investigator Award, will offer informative, insightful and inspiring looks at the fast moving field at present and in the years ahead.
 A special Legacy Reception/Luncheon honoring past and present CNS officers as well as past and present recipients of the Roger & Mary Brumback Lifetime Achievement Award, the Arnold P. Gold Foundation Humanism in Medicine Award, and the Blue Bird Circle Training Director Award will be a highlight of the meeting, as will all of the alumna get-togethers staged throughout the week by individual training programs.
 Last, but certainly not least: the meeting will mark the long-awaited coordinated release of the revised edition of Founders of Child Neurology, edited by Dr. Stephen Ashwal.
 This is one meeting you will not want to miss, one we deeply hope will not be forced to an all-virtual platform by the ongoing COVID-19 pandemic.

-Look for updates on evolving plans for the 50th/Golden Anniversary Meeting on the new CNS website scheduled to launch in June 2021, the Winter-Spring 2021 CNS Connections posted March 28 and the Spring/Summer issue to be posted at the end of June.
-And check your email for regular eConnections updates on meeting content and delivery as we continue to monitor the prospects of meeting live in Boston in the fall.
-(Be sure to check your spam folder and white-list nationaloffice@childneurologysociety if you are not receiving eConnections.)
+Look for updates on evolving plans for the 50th/Golden Anniversary Meeting here on your new CNS website and Summer 2021 CNS Connections posted July 6.
+And check your email for regular eConnections updates on meeting content and delivery as we continue to move toward posting registration information in late June.
+(Be sure to check your spam folder and white-list nationaloffice@child neurologysociety.org if you are not receiving eConnections.)

 Industry Sponsored Programming